yashsoni501/Double-Pendulum-Simulation/README.md

     * Parameters - theta1, theta2, m1, m2, l1, l2, h

 * theta_space - creates a 2D-space for values of theta1 and theta2
-    * Parametes - row and col of the mat
+    * Parameters - row and col of the mat

 **For compiling any file:**  ```make <file_name>```